1947 Rawalpindi massacres: Aftermath and Impact

-The Rawalpindi massacres triggered a mass-migration of Sikhs and Hindus from the Rawalpindi Division to central and eastern Punjab, Sikh-ruled princely states, Jammu and Kashmir, Delhi and UP.
+The massacres triggered a mass-migration of Sikhs and Hindus from the Rawalpindi Division to central and eastern Punjab, Sikh-ruled princely states, Jammu and Kashmir, Delhi and the United Provinces.
 The descriptions of atrocities faced by these refugees provoked feelings of revenge, especially among the Sikhs.
 The massacres had a deep impact on the Sikhs and Hindus of the Punjab, who planned to avenge them later by unleashing similar violence on the Muslims of the eastern portions of the province, to make way for the settlement of the refugees who had been driven out from the west.
 The Sikhs, in particular, felt especially humiliated as parts of the Muslim press taunted them after the massacres.
 The absence of condemnation of the massacres by leaders of the Muslim League widened the growing rift between the League and the Sikhs.
 The riots also lead to the Congress and Sikh leaders of the Punjab demanding its partition.
 On 8 March, the Congress Working Committee passed a resolution to partition the Punjab.